World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump

-Paris, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2025) The world ushered in 2025 on Tuesday, with huge crowds waving goodbye to the old year that brought Olympic glory, a dramatic Donald Trump return and turmoil in the middle East and Ukraine.
+New York, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2025) Revellers across the world ushered in 2025 on Wednesday, with huge crowds waving goodbye to the old year that brought Olympic glory, a dramatic Donald Trump return, and turmoil in the middle East and Ukraine.

 It is all but certain that 2024 will go down as the hottest year on record, with climate-fuelled disasters wreaking havoc from the plains of Europe to the Kathmandu Valley.

-"It's been a rather complicated year, but at the same time, you always have to look at the positive side of things.
-So it's nice to end the year here," said Florence Coret in Paris, where a police source said that more than one million visitors were expected for the night's festivities.
+Couples kissed and strangers hugged as the Times Square ball descended and more than a ton of confetti fluttered from surrounding rooftops.

+More than a million gathered in the centre of Paris to see out what resident Florence Coret described as "a rather complicated year".

-In Britain, thousands of people lined the banks of London's River Thames for a firework extravaganza, though bad weather saw events cancelled in other cities, including Edinburgh's Hogmanay street party.
+Thousands also lined the banks of London's River Thames for a firework extravaganza, although bad weather washed out events elsewhere.

-Pro-European Georgians meanwhile rang in the New Year by setting off fireworks at ongoing month-long rallies against a ruling party they accuse of being under Russia's influence.
+Pro-European Georgians rang in the new year by setting off fireworks at month-long rallies against a ruling party they accuse of being under Russia's influence.

-And Serbian students marched in Belgrade and two other cities demanding accountability over the fatal collapse of a train station roof in November which killed 15 people.
+And Serbian students marched in Belgrade and two other cities demanding accountability over the collapse of a train station roof in November that killed 15 people.

+Sydney sprayed nine tonnes of fireworks from its famed Opera House and Harbour Bridge to begin the year's farewell.

-Before that, a spectacular pyrotechnics display lit up Hong Kong's Victoria Harbour as Asia joined in popping champagne corks and launching New Year's Eve parties.
+A spectacular pyrotechnics display then lit up Hong Kong's Victoria Harbour as Asia joined in, popping champagne corks at New Year's Eve parties.

 Thousands thronged the streets of Taipei to watch Taiwan's tallest skyscraper erupt in a dazzling display of fireworks.